fatemibushehri/Expert-Model-Feature-Selection-PNN-MTLAB/README.md

 # Expert-Model-Feature-Selection-PNN-MTLAB

 # Citation Request:
-Please include this citation if you plan to use this dataset:
+Please include this citation if you plan to use this code:

 Bushehri, S. F., & Zarchi, M. S. (2019).
 An expert model for self-care problems classification using probabilistic neural network and feature selection approach.
 Applied Soft Computing, 82, 105545.